mariodavid/mariodavid.github.io/_posts/2019-01-13-concurrent-usage-prevention-with-locks.md

 ### Custom pessimistic locking

 It is also possible to use custom pessimistic locks programmatically.
-This is sometimes necessary when your lock should not be based on an entity instance.
+This is sometimes necessary when a lock should not be based on an entity instance.
 It also requires to configure a lock via the CUBA management UI.
 In this example it is configured for the name <code>customer-support-ticket</code>.

 {% include hover-image.html image="current-lock-configurations.png" description="Lock configuration" %}

-For programmatically accessing the pessimistic locking functionality of CUBA, there are the two interaction points <code>LockManagerAPI</code> for the backend as well as <code>LockService</code> for the web layer (e.g. UI controllers).
-In the <code>CustomerSupportTicket</code> screen, the <code>LockService</code> is used in order to prevent creating support tickets for the same customer.
+For programmatically accessing the pessimistic locking functionality of CUBA, there are the two interaction points: <code>LockManagerAPI</code> for the backend as well as <code>LockService</code> for the web layer (e.g. UI controllers).
+In the <a href="https://github.com/mariodavid/cuba-example-concurrent-usage-prevention/blob/master/modules/web/src/com/rtcab/cecup/web/customer/CustomerSupportTicket.java">CustomerSupportTicket</a> screen, the <code>LockService</code> is used in order to prevent creating support tickets for the same customer.
 It is done via the custom pessimistic lock with the name <code>customer-support-ticket</code>: <code>lockService.lock(CUSTOMER_SUPPORT_LOCK_NAME, customerId(customer))</code>.

 {%highlight java%}
 public class CustomerSupportTicket extends AbstractWindow {